rntmancuso/black-box-profiler/README.md

 7. Compile the kernel!
 If you have 4 cores, move to the kernel sources directory and run: `make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Image -j 4`

-8. If the compilation is successful, you will find the file *arch/arm64/boot/Image* to copy into the boot partition.
+8. If the compilation is successful, you will find the file *arch/arm64/boot/Image* to copy into the boot partition (/run/media/mmcblk0p1).

 9. Let's compile the DTB next.
 Once again from the top of the kernel sources directory run: `make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- dtbs`